Parassharmaa/machine-vision-challenge/README.md

 #### Abstract

-This problem gets little complex as their can be variety of uncertain scenarios.
+This problem gets a little complex as there can be a variety of uncertain scenarios.
 Therefore a heuristics based algorithm might fail occasionally.

-My solutions uses a Deep Convolutional Neural Network Based object classifier that classifies floor image to clean or not clean.
+My solutions use a Deep Convolutional Neural Network Based object classifier that classifies floor image to clean or not clean.

 The classifier was trained on images available on the web.
-The classfier reached accuracy of around 70% when trained on ~250 images per class (plus images were also augmented)
+The classifier reached an accuracy of around 70% when trained on ~250 images per class (plus images were also augmented)

-Classifier can be improved on providing more accurate and quality data.
+The classifier can be improved on providing more accurate and quality data.

 [View Code and Results](https://github.com/Parassharmaa/machine-vision-challenge/tree/master/floor-cleanliness-detection)